deajan/pmOCR/README.md

 ## Service mode

 Service mode monitors directories and launched an OCR conversion whenever a new file appears.
-Basically it's written to monitor up to 4 directories, each producing a different output format (PDF, Word, Excel & CSV).
+Basically it's written to monitor up to 4 directories, each producing a different target format (PDF, Word, Excel & CSV).
 There's also an option to avoid passing PDFs to the OCR engine that already contain text.

 Use install.sh script or copy pmocr.sh to /usr/local/bin and pmocr-srv to /etc/init.d